fastrgv/Reliquarium/README.md

 ## Game Features
-* Works on PCs or laptops running Windows or GNU/Linux.
+* Works on PCs or laptops running Windows, OSX, or GNU/Linux.
 And if Ada is installed you can build it yourself!
 But first try the delivered, prebuilt binaries.

-* Windows & Linux binaries provided, as well as full source.
+* Windows, OSX, & Linux binaries provided, as well as full source.

 * Laptop friendly controls;  supports High DPI displays.